Code-Institute-Submissions/CobraKai/README.md

 2. Customers to feel comfortable enough to signup to karate after visiting the website
 3. Consistency throughout all pages
 4. A collage of photos in a gallery which encourage customers to sign up
-5. A Navigation bar which will be simple for customers to follow and one which will stick to the screen
+5. A Navigation bar which will be simple for customers to follow and become responsive depending on the device its being viewed on.

 I hope this project will provide all users with 4 pages including a home page packed with information, a gallery page, timetable and a signup form.

-## Wireframes
+# Wireframes

 I used [Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAiA9bmABhBbEiwASb35VwUP86nusbRkDn2_oK45Wc06sE-LKld8DUd5znTuQObwilsvALXI5RoCda0QAvD_BwE) for my project wireframes.
 Below is a link to my wireframes for all three pages of my website.